masc-ucsc/hdeval/README.md

 ## License

-This project is licensed under the apache License with additional terms.
+This project is licensed under the GPL License with additional terms.
 See the [LICENSE](LICENSE) file for details.

 **Important Notice**: This software may not be used to train machine learning models, including large language models (LLMs).
 It is permitted for benchmarking purposes only.
 See the [NOTICE](NOTICE) file for more information.
 Any file copied out of this repository must retain this license.